google/shadertrap/docs/shadertrap_language.md

 ### ASSERT_EQUAL

-Checks whether two buffers or two renderbuffers are identical.

-The form for buffers is:
+This command has two forms.

 ```
-ASSERT_EQUAL BUFFERS buffer1 buffer2
+ASSERT_EQUAL BUFFERS buffer_1 buffer_2
 ```

-where `buffer1` and `buffer2` must be buffers produced by `CREATE_BUFFER`.
+Checks whether `buffer_1` and `buffer_2`, which must be buffers produced by `CREATE_BUFFER`, contain equal contents.
 Performs a byte-level comparison of the buffers.
 Yields an error if the buffers have different sizes, or if they have the same size but differ at any single byte.

 ```
-ASSERT_EQUAL RENDERBUFFERS renderbuffer1 renderbuffer2
+ASSERT_EQUAL RENDERBUFFERS renderbuffer_1 renderbuffer_2
 ```

-where `renderbuffer1` and `renderbuffer2` must be renderbuffers produced by `CREATE_RENDERBUFFER`.
+Checks whether `renderbuffer_1` and `renderbuffer_2`, which must be renderbuffers produced by `CREATE_RENDERBUFFER`, contain equal contents.
 Performs a pixel-by-pixel comparison of the renderbuffers.
 Yields an error if the renderbuffers have different widths or different heights, or if they have the same dimensions but differ at any single pixel.

 ### ASSERT_PIXELS

-Checks whether every pixel in a particular rectangular region of a renderbuffer has a specific value.

-The form of the command is:
 ```
 ASSERT_PIXELS RENDERBUFFER renderbuffer RECTANGLE x y w h EXPECTED r g b a
 ```

+Checks whether every pixel in a particular rectangular region of a renderbuffer has a specific value.
-where `renderbuffer` must be a renderbuffer produced by `CREATE_RENDERBUFFER`, `x`, `y`, `w`, `h` defines a rectangle with top-left coordinate (`x`, `y`), width `w` and height `h` that is required to be within the bounds of `renderbuffer`, and `r`, `g`, `b` and `a` are integer values in the range [0, 255] that define the expected value for every pixel in the rectangular region.
+- `renderbuffer` must be a renderbuffer produced by `CREATE_RENDERBUFFER`
+- `x`, `y`, `w`, `h` defines a rectangle with top-left coordinate (`x`, `y`), width `w` and height `h` that is required to be within the bounds of `renderbuffer`
+- `r`, `g`, `b` and `a` are integer values in the range [0, 255] that define the expected value for every pixel in the rectangular region

 ### ASSERT_SIMILAR_EMD_HISTOGRAM

 ```
-ASSERT_SIMILAR_EMD_HISTOGRAM RENDERBUFFERS renderbuffer1 renderbuffer2 TOLERANCE value
+ASSERT_SIMILAR_EMD_HISTOGRAM RENDERBUFFERS renderbuffer_1 renderbuffer_2 TOLERANCE value
 ```

 TODO(afd)

 ### BIND_SAMPLER

-Binds a sampler to a texture unit.

-The form of the command is:

 ```
 BIND_SAMPLER SAMPLER sampler TEXTURE_UNIT unit
 ```

+Binds a sampler to a texture unit.
-where `sampler` is a sampler produced by `CREATE_SAMPLER` and `unit` is a non-negative integer specifying which texture unit `sampler` should be bound to.
+- `sampler` is a sampler produced by `CREATE_SAMPLER` `unit` is a non-negative integer specifying which texture unit `sampler` should be bound to

 ### BIND_SHADER_STORAGE_BUFFER

-Binds a buffer to a storage buffer binding point.

-The form of the command is:

 ```
 BIND_STORAGE_BUFFER BUFFER buffer BINDING binding
 ```

+Binds a buffer to a storage buffer binding point.
-where `buffer` is a buffer produced by `CREATE_BUFFER` and `binding` is a non-negative integer specifying a shader storage buffer binding point.
+- `buffer` is a buffer produced by `CREATE_BUFFER`
+- `binding` is a non-negative integer specifying a shader storage buffer binding point

 ### BIND_TEXTURE

-Binds a texture to a texture unit.

-The form of the command is:

 ```
 BIND_TEXTURE TEXTURE texture TEXTURE_UNIT unit
 ```

+Binds a texture to a texture unit.
-where `texture` is a texture produced by `CREATE_EMPTY_TEXTURE_2D` and `unit` is a non-negative integer specifying which texture unit `texture` should be bound to.
+- `texture` is a texture produced by `CREATE_EMPTY_TEXTURE_2D`
+- `unit` is a non-negative integer specifying which texture unit `texture` should be bound to

 ### BIND_UNIFORM_BUFFER

-Binds a buffer to a uniform buffer binding point.

-The form of the command is:

 ```
 BIND_UNIFORM_BUFFER BUFFER buffer BINDING binding
 ```

+Binds a buffer to a uniform buffer binding point.
-where `buffer` is a buffer produced by `CREATE_BUFFER` and `binding` is a non-negative integer specifying a uniform buffer binding point.
+- `buffer` is a buffer produced by `CREATE_BUFFER`
+- `binding` is a non-negative integer specifying a uniform buffer binding point

 ### COMPILE_SHADER